Oğlum

 but he can adapt to indoor living as well.

-He’s been through a lot — shelter life, illness, injury —
+He’s been through a lot — shelter life, illness, injury, even TVT cancer — but his joy, confidence, and softness are still completely intact.

 There’s a lot of dog in him.